Policy on Financial Assistance

 - Copies of unemployment, disability compensation benefits statements;

-- Copies of social security or pension benefits income;
+- Copies of social security or pension benefit income;

 - Copy of food stamp allocation;

-- Copies of government assistance notices (including Department of Health & Human Services).
+- Copies of government assistance notices (including the Department of Health & Human Services).

 - If you do not have all of these documents contact one of our financial counselors.